ivan-tkatchev/tab/docs/README.html.md

 The result will be written to standard output.

-You can also use the `-i` flag to read from a named file:
+You can also use the `-i` flag to read from a file:

     :::bash
     $ tab -i mydata <expression>...